-Engineer’s degrees are awarded in aeronautical engineering and electrical engineering.
+Engineer’s degrees are awarded in limited fields.
 The work for an engineer’s degree must consist of advanced studies and research in the field appropriate to the degree desired.
 It must conform to the special requirements established for that degree and should be planned in consultation with the members of the faculty concerned.
 Students who have received an engineer’s degree will not in general be admitted for the doctor’s degree.

 Doctor of Philosophy

 The degree of Doctor of Philosophy is conferred by the Institute primarily in recognition of breadth of scholarship, depth of research, and the power to investigate problems independently and efficiently, rather than for the completion of definite courses of study through a stated period of residence.
 The work for the degree must consist of research and the preparation of a thesis describing it, and of systematic studies of an advanced character, primarily in science or engineering.

 A student who holds a Ph.D. degree from another institution will not normally be admitted to graduate standing at Caltech to pursue a second Ph.D. degree.
 A student will not normally be awarded two Ph.D. degrees from the Institute.

 The Institute does not require a minor for the Ph.D. degree, but the individual options may have minor requirements as part of their requirements for the major.